 Route of exposure and dose

-The same principles as for absorption rectally apply in this case.
-But !! attention to the essential base phenolics oils are not recommended vaginally, because of their very high dermocaustic activity (eg, Winter savory (Satureja montana), rich in carvacrol).
+- By vaginal route: The same principles as for rectal absorption are applicable in this case.
+But beware !!, essential oils based on phenolic derivatives are not recommended by the vaginal route, because of their very high dermocaustic activity (for example, Savory of the mountains (Satureja montana), very rich in carvacrol).

-The percutaneous route is a good way to absorb essential oils (EO), which can be:
+- By percutaneous route: The percutaneous route is a good means of absorption of essential oils (EO) which can be:

-* Associated with vegetable oil (oil or macadamia nut because of highly absorbent) in amounts between 5 and 80% (20% max.
-Dermocaustic for compounds such as cassia, the Winter savory or cloves )
+* associated with a vegetable oil (Macadamia or hazelnut oil because it is very absorbent), in proportions between 5 and 80% (max.
+20% for dermocaustic compounds such as Chinese cinnamon, mountain savory or clove )

-* Pure in the case of acute illness (beware of phenolic compounds present in the HE type Sarriettes Mountain Thyme thymol, Clove, etc ..., and aldehyde compounds: cinnamaldehyde present in the Cinnamon China because both are irritating to the skin or mucous membranes)
+* pure in the case of acute pathology (beware of phenolic compounds present in EO such as mountain savory, thymol thyme, clove, etc ..., and aldehyde-type compounds: cinnamaldehyde present in Chinese cinnamon , as they are both irritants to the skin or mucous membranes)

-Integrated in a gel or cream in a proportion of between 3 and 8%
+* integrated into a gel or a cream in proportions between 3 and 8%

-This route of absorption is very often used in case of problems with the upper respiratory tract (sinusitis, colds, cough, fat, etc...) and can be applied in a concentrated mixed with water vapor as c is the case of inhalations.
-However, depends on the essential oils used, the duration of a treatment session should not exceed more than 5 to 15 minutes.
+- By respiratory route: This route of absorption is very often used in cases of problems related to the upper respiratory tract (sinusitis, colds, oily coughs, etc.) and can be applied in a concentrated manner mixed with water vapor, such as This is the case with inhalations.
+However, depending on the essential oils used, the duration of a treatment session should not exceed more than 5 to 15 minutes.